Robert Creeley

-Robert White Creeley (May 21, 1926 – March 30, 2005) was an American poet and author of more than sixty books.
-He is usually associated with the Black Mountain poets, though his verse aesthetic diverged from that school.
-He was close with Charles Olson, Robert Duncan, Allen Ginsberg, John Wieners and Ed Dorn.
-He served as the Samuel P. Capen Professor of Poetry and the Humanities at State University of New York at Buffalo.
+Robert White Creeley (May 21, 1926 – March 30, 2005) was an American poet and author of more than 60 books.
+He is associated with the Black Mountain poets, although his verse aesthetic diverged from that school.
+Creeley was close with Charles Olson, Robert Duncan, Allen Ginsberg, John Wieners and Ed Dorn.

+Creeley served as the Samuel P. Capen Professor of Poetry and the Humanities at State University of New York at Buffalo.
 In 1991, he joined colleagues Susan Howe, Charles Bernstein, Raymond Federman, Robert Bertholf, and Dennis Tedlock in founding the Poetics Program at Buffalo.

 Creeley lived in Waldoboro, Buffalo, and Providence, where he taught at Brown University.
 He was a recipient of the Lannan Foundation Lifetime Achievement Award.

 Early life

 Creeley was born in Arlington, Massachusetts, and grew up in Acton.
 He and his sister, Helen, were raised by their mother.
 At the age of two, he lost his left eye.
 He attended the Holderness School in New Hampshire.
 In 1943, he entered Harvard University, but left to serve in the American Field Service in Burma and India in 1944–1945.
 He returned to Harvard in 1946, but eventually earned his BA from Black Mountain College in 1955, teaching some courses there as well.
 After teaching in Albuquerque, New Mexico, Creeley visited San Francisco for two months in the spring of 1956, having heard from Kenneth Rexroth about a local poetic "renaissance" underway.
 There he met Allen Ginsberg, who had recently completed Howl, and befriended Jack Kerouac.
 Creeley later met and befriended Jackson Pollock at the Cedar Tavern in New York City.

 He was a chicken farmer briefly in Littleton, New Hampshire, before becoming a teacher in 1949.
 The story goes that he wrote to Cid Corman, whose radio show he heard on the farm, and Corman had him read on the show, which is how Charles Olson first heard of Creeley.